Staffordshire Militia: World War I

+Mobilisation

 The SR was mobilised on 4 August 1914 at the outbreak of World War I and the four Staffordshire battalions proceeded from Whittington Barracks to their war stations.
-For the 3rd (Reserve) Battalions of the South and North Staffs this was at Plymouth, where they combined defence responsibilities with training and forming drafts of reservists, special reservists, recruits and returning wounded for the regular battalions of the two regiments.
-They also assisted in the formation of reserve battalions for the New Army (Kitchener's Army) battalions of their regiments.
-Both battalions moved to the Newcastle upon Tyne area in November 1916 and remained there in the Tyne Garrison for the rest of the war.
+For the 3rd (Reserve) Battalions of the South and North Staffs this was at Plymouth, and for the 4th (Extra Reserve) Battalions this was on the Channel Islands, the South Staffs on Jersey and the North Staffs on Guernsey.
+At these stations the SR battalions combined defence responsibilities with training and forming drafts of reservists, special reservists, recruits and returning wounded for the regular battalions of the two regiments.

+In October 1914 each SR battalion was ordered to use their surplus recruits to form a service battalion of their regiment for Kitchener's 4th New Army ('K4').
+In this way the 10th and 11th South Staffords and the 10th and 11th North Staffords were formed by the former Staffordshire Militia battalions.
+In April 1915 the K4 service battalions were converted into reserve battalions to carry out the same role for the 1st–3rd New Army (K1–K3) battalions that the SR battalions were doing to the Regulars.
+In 1916 the K4 reserve battalions were transferred from their regiments to the Training Reserve.

-The war stations for the two 4th (Extra Reserve) battalions were in the Channel Isles, the South Staffs on Jersey and the North Staffs on Guernsey, and they also helped to form New Army reserve battalions of their respective regiments.
-In September 1916 they both moved to Marske-by-the-Sea in the Tees Garrison.
-Until June 1917 their training and defence role was the same as the 3rd battalions'; however at that point they were sent to Canterbury in Kent to join 67th (2nd Home Counties) Division of the Territorial Force (TF).
+Both 3rd Battalions moved from Plymouth to the Newcastle upon Tyne area in November 1916 and remained there in the Tyne Garrison for the rest of the war.
+In September 1916 the 4th Battalions both moved to Marske-by-the-Sea in the Tees Garrison.
+Until June 1917 their training and defence role was the same as the 3rd Battalions'; however at that point they were sent to Canterbury in Kent to join 67th (2nd Home Counties) Division of the Territorial Force (TF).
 The division was being prepared for active service, but this was cancelled, and the two Staffordshire battalions were sent to the Western Front independently.
 They were thus among the few SR units (mainly 'Extra Reserve' battalions) actually to see overseas service in the war.